FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/ai-data-verifiability-and-decentralized-storage-a-recap-from-fil-vegas.md

 Interested in learning more about the Decentralized Storage Alliance and how you can get involved?
 [Learn more](https://dsalliance.io/get-involved).

-Searching for Filecoin Storage or Service Providers?
-Visit the new [DeStor Network directory](https://directory.destor.com/).

 Are you an independent software vendor and want to add Filecoin as a storage tier?
 Sign up for the private beta of the [DeStor REST API](https://destor.com/destor-rest-api-for-filecoin).

 Did we miss you in Vegas?
 If you’re interested in exploring ecosystem partnerships, data storage, or becoming a Storage Provider, [fill out this form](https://filecoinfoundation.typeform.com/filvegas).